missionpinball/mpf-docs/docs/events/logicblock_name_hit.md

 The logic block (name) was just hit.

-Note that this is the default completion event for logic blocks, but this can be changed in a logic block's `events_when_hit:` setting, so this might not be the actual event that's posted for all logic blocks in your machine.
+Note that this is the default hit event for logic blocks, but this can be changed in a logic block's `events_when_hit:` setting, so this might not be the actual event that's posted for all logic blocks in your machine.